 Public liability insurance covers you if a third party (not an employee) claims for property damage and/or bodily injury against you.
 We're talking primarily about slips, trips, falls and other unforeseen mishaps.

 What’s in it for you?

 In simple terms, you don’t have to lift a finger.
-A potentially disastrous situation is resolved with expert attention and, with any luck, you get to keep both your client and your good relationship with them.
+A potentially ruinous situation is resolved with expert attention and, with any luck, you get to keep both your client and your good relationship with them.

-Do you need it?
+Do you need public liability insurance?

 If you have visitors to your office or workspace, or you go out and about and visit clients at theirs, then we’d certainly recommend you have it.